databricks/upload-dbfs-temp/README.md

 trigger code execution on Databricks for CI (e.g. on pull requests) or CD (e.g. on pushes to master).

 # Prerequisites
-To use this Action, you need a Databricks REST API token to trigger notebook execution and await completion.
+To use this Action, you need a Databricks REST API token to upload your file to DBFS and delete it at the end of workflow job execution.
 We recommend that you store the token in [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to pass it into your GitHub Workflow.
 The following section lists recommended approaches for token creation by cloud.

 ## AWS